Getting Started in DS

 Hands-on activity and other self-guided tutorial(s)

-Each Topic Guide on this site includes a range of specific hands-on activities and other self-guided tutorials colleagues across Europe personally recommend.
+Each DS Topic Guide on this site includes a range of specific hands-on activities and other self-guided tutorials colleagues across Europe personally recommend.
 When you’re ready to go further and have a better idea of the specific skills you need for a particular task, we can recommend having a good search through these excellent platforms which host or link to a great many in-depth training materials:

 AI4Culture https://ai4culture.eu/